aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/ipv6-acls.md

         # ACL Entries.
         entries: # required

-            # This field supports substitution of the field "interface_ip" for SVIs.
+            # This field supports substitution of the fields "interface_ip" and "peer_ip".
             # Alternatively it can be set with a static value of "any", "<ipv6>/<mask>" or "<ipv6>".
             # "<ipv6>" without a mask means host.
             # Required except for remarks.
           - source: <str>

-            # This field supports substitution of the field "interface_ip" for SVIs.
+            # This field supports substitution of the fields "interface_ip" and "peer_ip".
             # Alternatively it can be set with a static value of "any", "<ipv6>/<mask>" or "<ipv6>".
             # "<ipv6>" without a mask means host.
             # Required except for remarks.